Note: snapshots are not currently supported for macOS virtual machines running on Apple silicon Mac computers.

-A snapshot is a saved state of a virtual machine.
-Snapshots can be created manually or automatically when the virtual machine is running.
+A snapshot is a saved state of a virtual machine (VM).
+Snapshots can be created manually or automatically.

 After you make the snapshot, you can continue working with the virtual machine and revert to the created snapshot at any time of your work.

 Warning: You can create the snapshot at any time.
-But it is recommended to complete all operations of installing, downloading or writing to external devices before taking the snapshot.
-You should also complete or cancel any transactions performed via the virtual machine in external data bases.
+But it is recommended to complete all operations of installing, downloading, or writing to external devices before taking the snapshot.
+You should also complete or cancel any transactions performed in the virtual machine in external databases.

-You may need to take snapshots in the following cases:
+You may want to take snapshots in the following cases:

-- you are going to run some programs that may damage the guest OS;
+You are going to run some programs that may damage your VM;

-- if you are going to configure some guest OS software that requires a lot of settings;
+You are going to configure some software running inside a VM that requires a lot of settings;

 Take a Snapshot